posted February 8, 1997

 She just happened to glance back once and notice that Clopin and Esmeralda seemed to be following them.
 Melisande shrugged it off and tried to pay attention as Jehan introduced her to every other person they came across that he knew.
 She would mumble a greeting and keep her eyes on the ground.
 She felt awfully shy at that moment.
 Or maybe flustered by the number of people who were friends with each other.
 She had never had very many friends, practically none at all.
 She was lucky she knew what the word meant.

 Finally they came to an orange and yellow tent.
 "Here we are, home-sweet-home."
 Jehan held open the tent flap to reveal miscellaneous disarray: curtains sagged downward; blankets were scattered over the floor.
 The furnishings were few; a makeshift bed was adjacent to the entrance.
 A large round mirror with a crack in the top edge sat on a rusted brass stand.
-This, in turn, was placed on a high table with wooden slat supports across notches in the makeshift legs; actually, it looked more like an odd bookcase than a table.
+This,

 "Well, make that home-messy-home," Jehan admitted sheepishly.
 "But it is nice once you get used to it."
 Melisande hesitantly went inside.
 Jehan glanced behind him and smiled to see Esmeralda and Clopin there.
 Jehan called after Melisande, "You get settled in.
 I want to talk to Esmeralda about something."